 These Super Soft Pumpkin Bars with Cream Cheese Frosting are what your dreams are made of!
-Simple to make, pillowy soft, and a frosting that will have you licking your lips coming back for more!
+Simple to make, pillowy soft, and a frosting that will have you licking your lips and coming back for more!

 I like most pumpkin desserts, but a soft pumpkin something with cream cheese frosting is hands down my favorite kind!
-(This pumpkin roll is my all time most fav and I make it multiple times every year during the holidays.)
+(This pumpkin roll is my all-time most fav and I make it multiple times every year during the holidays.)

-This is like if pumpkin bread, pumpkin roll, pumpkin cake, all got together and made a love child.
+This is like if pumpkin bread, pumpkin roll, and pumpkin cake, all got together and made a love child.